walder/Skynet-IADS/README.md

 Here is a [list of SAM sites currently supported by the jammer](https://docs.google.com/spreadsheets/d/16rnaU49ZpOczPEsdGJ6nfD0SLPxYLEYKmmo4i2Vfoe0/edit#gid=0) and its effectiveness on them.
 When setting up a jammer you can decide which SAM sites it is able to jam.
 For example you could design a mission in which the jammer is not able to jam a SA-6 but is able to jam a SA-2.
 The jammer effeciveness is not based on any real world data I just read about the different types and made my own conclusions.
 In the mission editor you add the jammer to a unit.
 I suggest you take an F-111 as jammer plattform and add it to your strike package.

+# SAM site HARM defence
+SAM sites will shut down their radars if they believe a HARM (High speed anti radiation missile) is heading for them.
+For this to happen, the SAM site has to detect the HARM missile with it's radar.
+The SAM site will then calculate the impact point of the HARM, if it determines it is within 100 m of a radar it will shut down.
+The SAM site will react to bombs, air to ground missiles and even aircraft (when on a Kamikazee attack) in the same way.

+There is also a probability calculation involved for each HARM inbound, newer SAM systems will have a higher probabilty than older ones in detecting an inbound HARM missile.
+See [skynet-iads-sam-types-db-extension.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-sam-types-db-extension.lua) for the probability per SAM system.

 # Using Skynet in the mission editor
 It's quite simple to setup an IADS have a look at the demo missions in the [/demo-missions/](https://github.com/walder/Skynet-IADS/tree/master/demo-missions) folder.